AGRAG: Advanced Graph-based Retrieval-Augmented Generation for LLMs: Experiments

 \subsection{Efficiency Evaluation}

-To evaluate the efficiency of AGRAG, we compare AGRAG's total time and token cost with other baselines' on all 4 dataset tested, the results are shown in \autoref{tab:efficiency}.
+To evaluate the efficiency of AGRAG, we compare AGRAG's time and token cost with other baselines' on all 4 dataset tested, the results are shown in Table \ref{tab:efficiency}.
 According to the result, AGRAG can also achieve the best time and token efficiency compared with other baselines.
-It achieves at most 1.66 times faster compared with GraphRAG on Novel dataset, and at least 10.5\% accleration compared to HippoRAG2 on Novel dataset.
-As for token saving, AGRAG also achieves at most 3.69 times token saving compared with GraphRAG on IFS-REL dataset, and save 9.3\% tokens at least compared with the previous state-of-the-art model HippoRAG2.

 These results lead to two major findings: Firstly, both HippoRAG2 and AGRAG achieve superior time efficiency than other baselines, this suggests that frequent LLM calls, particularly those involving long input sequences, are the primary efficiency bottleneck in most Graph-based RAG models.
 By avoiding the LLM-based graph summarization process, HippoRAG2 and AGRAG significantly alleviate this bottleneck, leading to improved performance.